Open Neural Tube Defects (ONTDs) in Children

 - Prenatal ultrasound.
 This imaging test uses high-frequency sound waves and a computer to make images of blood vessels, tissues, and organs.
 Ultrasounds let healthcare providers see the internal organs as they function.
 They also show blood flow through blood vessels.
 Prenatal ultrasound may be able to find an open neural tube defect.
 Your provider may also use ultrasound to look at some of the baby’s other organs and body systems.

 - Amniocentesis.
 This test looks at a small sample of the fluid that surrounds the baby in the uterus.
 The healthcare provider uses a long, thin needle to reach the amniotic sac.
-They take the sample of fluid and checks it for AFP.
+They take the sample of fluid and check it for AFP.
 The test may not be able to find small or closed defects.

 After birth, a healthcare provider makes a diagnosis with a physical exam.